Skip to content

 The digital world of Keiki Island, where Embers the Dragon and his friends learn about their emotions through their daily adventures, is designed to be used by children, parents, and teachers too.

 The programme consists of 12 short cartoon episodes, each approximately six to seven minutes long.
-In each episode, children will be immersed in the adventures of Embers the Dragon and his friends as they explore common challenges of childhood.
+In each episode, children are immersed in the adventures of Embers the Dragon and his friends as they explore common challenges of childhood.

 Keiki Island